“You won't be able to find a smarter, more useful solar security light on the market.”

 - Needs Ring Bridge

-The security needs, especially if you don’t know anything about wiring and don’t want to hire an electrician to get security lights outside your home.
+The Ring Smart Lighting Solar Floodlight is the answer to your outdoor security needs, especially if you don’t know anything about wiring and don’t want to hire an electrician to get security lights outside your home.
 This light mounts easily and is powered by a solar panel.
 No need to worry about batteries or wiring, and installation takes an amazingly quick 5 to 10 minutes.
 Even better?
 The Ring app gives you full control over this smart light.
-Really, there’s nothing not to likeabout this Ring product. is the answer to your outdoor
+Really, there’s nothing not to likeabout this Ring product.

 This writer’s backyard gets as dark as a mine shaft at night, so I need a floodlight that can really put out the light.
 I wasn’t too sure that a solar light would be able to do the job.
 But when I tried out the Ring Smart Lighting Solar Floodlight on a cloudy night, it lit up most of the quarter-acre lot behind my home.